+Scholarships are a form of financial aid that do not need to be repaid.
+DigiPen Scholarships can be awarded based on merit or financial need or a combination of both.
 DigiPen offers need-based and merit-based scholarships.
 We are committed to helping students who exhibit financial need, and we recognize the importance of rewarding excellence.
-Some of DigiPen's scholarships require a separate application, so please visit our website for specific instructions at digipen. edu/financial-aid/scholarship-information/.
+Some of DigiPen's scholarships require a separate application; visit our website for specific instructions at digipen.edu/scholarships.